insidegui/VirtualBuddy/README.md

 - Go to the Signing & Capabilities tab and select your development team under Signing > Team
 - Repeat the same process for the "VirtualBuddyGuest" target
 - Build the `VirtualBuddy` scheme (the one that **doesn't** have `(Managed)` in its name)

+_¹ If you'd like to build with a previous version of Xcode while Xcode 16 is still in beta, [check out this tag](https://github.com/insidegui/VirtualBuddy/tree/1.6)._